7

 At Billups, much of our Out-of-Home (OOH) campaign attribution is based on mobile data.
 While mobile data can provide location insight, it tends to be spotty and noisy.
 A device might give off location traces every second for five seconds and then be gone for five minutes.
 This leaves significant gaps in a person's movements, showing them in one location and then at another, with little indication of what path they may have taken to get there.
 What happens between those dots?
 How do we connect the dots to show an entire consumer journey and assess whether they likely saw an OOH ad?

-Billups has pioneered OOH measurement to answer these questions and developed several patents, including Machine-based Prediction of Visitation Caused by Viewing, Verification Systems for Message Delivery and Processing, and the Opportunity to View an Object in Image Processing.
+Billups has pioneered OOH measurement to answer these questions and developed several patents, including Machine-based Prediction of Visitation Caused by Viewing, Verification Systems for Message Delivery and Processing, and the Opportunity to Experience (OTE) an object in image processing.
 Equipped with these technologies, we can map out consumer journeys and determine whether they were exposed to an OOH unit and whether exposure to an OOH advertisement along their path has influenced their likelihood of visiting a business.

 Understanding Consumer Behaviors in OOH